chevah/geck/content/dependencies.rst

 anything in node-js and we run everything in a browser... multiple browsers in fact.

-The JS packages are re-packages as Python packages and hosted into our `pip-expectations <https://github.com/chevah/pip-expectations>`_ repository.
+The JS packages are re-packaged as Python packages and hosted into our `pip-expectations <https://github.com/chevah/pip-expectations>`_ repository.

 The JS packages are then pushed to pypi.chevah.com